Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The winner of the round is the player who first called *sage*, and they will be the dealer for the next round.

 ## Scoring With No *Dekiyaku*
-If no player has managed to form any dekiyaku, then the points values of the cards are counted to determine the winner.
+If no player has managed to form any dekiyaku, then the players count the point values of the cards in their score pile to determine the winner.

 The values of the cards are standard, as follows:
 |Card Type|Value|Number in Deck|